ibm-cloud-docs/blockchain-sw-213/howto/ibp-console-build-network.md

 Currently, the only crash fault tolerant configuration of ordering nodes currently available is **five** nodes.
 While it is possible to create a crash fault tolerant ordering service with as little as three nodes, this configuration incurs risk.
 If a node goes down, for example during a maintenance cycle, only two nodes would be left.
 If another node was lost during this cycle **for any reason**, only one node would left.
 In that state, a one node ordering service when you started with three, you would no longer have a majority of nodes available, also known as a "quorum".
 Without a quorum, no transactions can be pushed.
 The channel would cease to function.

 With five nodes, you can lose two nodes and still maintain a quorum, meaning that you can undergo a maintenance cycle while maintaining high availability.
-As a result,  <blockchain-sw>you </blockchain-sw> will only have the choice between one node and five nodes.
+As a result,  you  will only have the choice between one node and five nodes.
 Production networks should choose the five node option, as a one node ordering service is, by definition, not crash fault tolerant.

 In this tutorial, we will create a one node ordering service.